DUFF13/TicTacToe/README.md

-A simple tic tac toe game with AI (minimax) with basic heuristic
+A simple tic tac toe game with AI (minimax) with basic heuristic and iterativ deepening